-Wildlife rescue and care work is focused on the rehabilitation of animals that can be successfully returned to the wild.
-Unfortunately many wild animals that require rescue are already very sick or seriously injured and volunteers must work with vets and experienced carers to make decisions that are in the animals best interests.
-For seriously injured and sick animals that can mean euthanasia, in order to alleviate their pain as quickly as possible.
+Many wild animals that require rescue are already very sick or seriously injured.
+Volunteers must work with vets and experienced carers to make decisions that are in the animal’s best interests, and for some seriously injured and sick animals this can include developing appropriate care plans, finding specialist care or euthanasia.

 What equipment is needed?

 Some equipment is essential to carry out wildlife rescue and care.
 Equipment does not need to be expensive or sophisticated to begin with and may be accumulated over time.
 WIRES RICC will provide you with detailed information on what you will need for many of the rescues you may encounter.

-WIRES branches are largely self-sufficient, conducting regular local fundraising activities to raise funds for the local branch to support the local volunteers.
-Branches invest in WIRES equipment that is allocated out to members to use whilst remaining WIRES property.
+WIRES branches conduct regular local fundraising activities, raising funds to support local volunteers.
+Branches invest in WIRES equipment that can be loaned to members on a temporary basis.
 Many volunteers also purchase their own equipment for their ongoing personal use.

 Having pets and/or young children and being a wildlife carer are not mutually exclusive.
 However, wildlife in care needs to be kept away from all people (unnecessary contact with carers as well) and pets to minimise stress on the animals and improve their chances of survival when they are released.

-It is illegal to take native animals from the wild and keep them in captivity, wildlife that comes into WIRES care only stays in care until they can be released back into the wild.
+It is illegal to take native animals from the wild and keep them as pets.
+Wildlife that come to WIRES only stay in care until they can be released back into the wild.
 When wildlife is in care it’s our duty to always act in the best interest of the animal.
-With all species and ages we need to keep care contact to the minimum required, so that the animals stay wild and are able to be successfully released back into their natural environment.
-They need to know how to find their own food and they need to instinctively flee from humans and pets to ensure their safety.
+Unnecessary contact with wild animals can induce stress and impede their ability to be successfully released back into their natural environment and carry out natural behaviours such as finding food and avoiding predators, such as domestic pets.

 Sign up for our training newsletter to receive information about upcoming wildlife training coursesRegister Now